-- The City is responsible for the planting of all street trees which will be undertaken through it'sits annual planting program during the winter months - (ii) Suitable planting locations for new and/or additional trees will be determined by the City. - (iii) Tree planting to provide continuity of canopy coverage will take precedence over adjoining property owners' objection to street trees being located on the road verge. - (iv) Adjacent land owners will be informed of the City's intention to plant street trees at least two weeks prior to planting. - (v) Tree species selection will be determined by the City taking into account the following - - Provision of canopy coverage larger growing species will be preferred due to their increased contribution to canopy coverage; - Preference of Australian native species to achieve an annual target of 75% new planting across City owned or managed land being native tree species, with a preference to Western Australian native species where appropriate; and - Streetscape species diversity, in line with existing streetscape maintenance requirements, to improve the resilience of our urban forest against current and future threats, including climate change, and pest and diseases; and - Other factors such as life expectancy, drought tolerance, disease and pest resistance and maintenance needs. - The City will undertake scheduled watering to ensure the establishment of new tree plantings.
-Ongoing watering will be undertaken where feasible, subject to weather
+- (i) The City is responsible for the planting of all street trees which will be undertaken through #'sits annual planting program during the winter months. - (ii) Suitable planting locations for new and/or additional trees will be determined by the City. - (iii) Tree planting to provide continuity of canopy coverage will take precedence over adjoining property owners' objection to street trees being located on the road verge. - Adjacent land owners will be informed of the City's intention to plant street trees at least two weeks prior to planting. - (v) Tree species selection will be determined by the City taking into account the following - Provision of canopy coverage larger growing species will be preferred due to their increased contribution to canopy coverage; - Preference of Australian native species to achieve an annual target of 75% new planting across City owned or managed land being native tree species; and - Streetscape species diversity, in line with existing streetscape maintenance requirements, to improve the resilience of our urban forest against current and future threats, including climate change, and pest and diseases; and - Other factors such as life expectancy, drought tolerance, disease and pest resistance and maintenance needs. - •(vi) The City will undertake scheduled watering to ensure the establishment of new tree plantings.
+Ongoing watering will be undertaken where feasible, subject to weather conditions...